-- Charcoal masks for oily skin – Charcoal masks balance oils in the skin like nobody’s business so if you find you have an overabundance of oil in your skin, a charcoal mask should really help!
+- Charcoal masks for oily skin – Charcoal masks balance oils in the skin like nobody’s business, working to rid of excess oils in the skin.

 - Charcoal masks for skin that wears a lot of make-up – Are you someone who wears make-up every day?
 That probably means a lot of dirt and oil are finding their way into your pores.
-Even if you cleanse daily, a charcoal mask can really help make sure those pores are as clean as they can be!
+Even if you cleanse daily, a charcoal mask will help your skin get the reset it needs.

-- Charcoal masks for dry skin – You might be thinking that charcoal would only dry skin further, but in fact, by exfoliating the skin, they help moisturizer do a better job, so although it may seem counter intuitive, dry skins should definitely use a charcoal mask regularly.
+- Charcoal masks for dry skin – You might be thinking that charcoal would only dry skin further; but in fact, by exfoliating the skin, they help your moisturizer do a better job, so those with dry skin should definitely use a charcoal mask regularly.

-- Charcoal masks for dull skin – If you’ve ever looked in the mirror and wish your skin had just a little more…sparkle…try a charcoal mask and we’ll bet you see a difference!
-By taking off the top layer of skin, charcoal masks give skin back their brilliance!
+- Charcoal masks for dull skin – By helping to slough off the top layer of dead skin, charcoal masks give skin back their brilliance.

 How to Use a Charcoal Mask

-Then, apply a charcoal mask like our Prince Charcoal natural detox mask, making sure you get your whole face, while avoiding the eye area.
+2. Now apply a charcoal mask like our Prince Charcoal detox mask to your entire face, avoiding the eye area.
 It’s made for all skin types and takes about 8 to 10 minutes to draw out impurities, cleanse your pores, and nourish the skin.
-During that time, you can catch up on emails, start following at least 20 new people on Instagram, or start thinking about what you want to binge on Netflix this weekend.
+A thin but opaque layer should do the trick.

 Frequently Asked Questions About Charcoal Masks